Vito0912/abs_flutter/SETTINGS.md

 # Settings

 ## General

-#### Dark Mode
+### Dark Mode
 > Enable or disable dark mode.

-#### Show Account Switcher
+### Show Account Switcher
-> If more than on account is available, an additional account switcher is shown at the top to switch between accounts, over server and between libraries.
+> If more than one account is available, an additional account switcher will be shown at the top, allowing you to switch between accounts, servers, and libraries with just two clicks.

-> Just two clicks
-#### Mark Items Finished
+### Mark Items as Finished
-> The set time definies when an item is marked as finished before it end.
-> If you set it to 60 Seconds, if you listened to 60 seconds to the end of the item, it will be marked as finished.
+> Defines the time when an item is marked as finished before it ends.
+For example, if set to 60 seconds, the item will be marked as finished if you listen to it until 60 seconds before the end.

-#### Collapse Series
+### Collapse Series
-> Currently no effect
+> Currently, this setting has no effect.

-#### Downloads only via WiFi
+### Downloads Only via WiFi
 > Only download items when connected to WiFi.

-#### Sync only via WiFi
+### Sync Only via WiFi
 > Only sync items when connected to WiFi.

 ## Player Settings

-#### Stop Player Until Sync
+### Stop Player Until Sync
-> When starting playback (e.g. after a pause), the player will wait until the latest sync is received before starting playback.
-> If this is disabled the player will start playback immediately.
-Can lead to a jump after the start.
+> When starting playback (e.g., after a pause), the player will wait until the latest sync is received before starting playback.
+If this is disabled, the player will start playback immediately, which may cause a slight jump after the start.

-#### Show Progress oer Chapter
+### Show Progress per Chapter
-> The progress bar will show the progress per chapter instead of the progress of the whole item.
+> The progress bar will display the progress per chapter instead of the overall progress of the entire item.

-#### Shake to reset sleep timer
+### Shake to Reset Sleep Timer
-> If the sleep timer is set, you can shake your device to reset the sleep timer.
+> If the sleep timer is set, you can shake your device to reset the timer.

-#### Lock Media Progress Bar
+### Lock Media Progress Bar
-> Locks the media bar in the notification so you cannot accidentally change the progress.
-> This requires a restart of the app to take effect.
+> Locks the media progress bar in the notification, preventing accidental changes to the playback progress.
+This change requires a restart of the app to take effect.

-#### Fast Forward and Rewind Time
+### Fast Forward and Rewind Time
-> The time in seconds to fast forward or rewind when the buttons are pressed.
-Applies to all controls, including notifications.
+> Sets the time in seconds for fast forward or rewind when the buttons are pressed.
+This applies to all controls, including notifications.

 ### Sync Interval
-> The time in seconds to sync the local progress with the server.
-> Recommended is 10 seconds to keep the progress up to date.
-> If no connection is available or there was an error, the sync will be saved locally and send the next time there is any type connection.
+> Sets the interval in seconds to sync the local progress with the server.
+A recommended setting is 10 seconds to keep progress up to date.
+If no connection is available or an error occurs, the sync will be saved locally and sent the next time a connection is established.